 - I put sippy cups and other loose toys or feeding items in zip lock bags and packing tape the tag onto the bag.

-- The consignment sale I do, actually has a way to check my sales each night after the sale ends so I can keep tabs on my items!
+- The consignment sale I participate has a way to check my sales online each night after the sale ends so I can keep tabs on my items!